Lawn bowls at the 2018 Commonwealth Games – Men's pairs

 Lawn bowls men's pairs at the 2018 Commonwealth Games was held at the Broadbeach Bowls Club in the Gold Coast, Australia, from April 5 to 9.
 A total of 44 athletes from 22 associations participated in the event.
+Wales' Daniel Salmon and Marc Wyatt won the gold medal, defeating Paul Foster and Alex Marshall from Scotland in the final.
+Taiki Paniani and Aidan Zittersteijn of the Cook Islands won the bronze medal.

 Sectional play

 The top two from each section advance to the knockout stage.